AlejandraMogollon/AlejandraMogollon/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies.\
-🎓 &nbsp;I'm currently studying React.\
+🎓 &nbsp;I'm currently learning React.\
 🌱 &nbsp; .\
 ✍️ &nbsp;In my free time, i just love reading dantasy books and play videogames.\
 ✉️ &nbsp;You can shoot me an email at alejandrame1505@gmail.com!.\